AaltoSciComp/python-debugging/python-debugger.rst

 Python is an interpreted language.
 Thus, the runtime is reading the source code line-by-line and executing it.
 The runtime offers a service, where you can register a function that is called whenever a specific line is executed.
 Similarly other call backs can be registered for e.g. exception handlers.
 On top of these services, one can build a *debugger*, which sets up a nice user-interface to study the executing python routines.

-The Python debugger, pdb, can be used to inspect the state of the program while it's running.
-Pdb is a standard Python library, so you don't need to install it.
+The Python debugger, ``pdb``, can be used to inspect (and modify) the state of the program while it is running. ``pdb`` is a standard Python library, so you don't need to install it separately.

 The most common way of using it is running ``pdp.set_trace()`` in your script.
 (Since version 3.7: You can simply use the built-in ``breakpoint()``.)